BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Results and Discussion

 \subsection{Is \textit{BSpell} Language Specific?}

-Spelling error correction model \textit{BSpell} has originally been designed keeping the unique characteristics of Sanskrit originated languages such as Bengali and Hindi in mind.
-Here we see how this model performs on English which is very different from Bengali in terms of structure.
+\textit{BSpell} has originally been designed keeping the unique characteristics of Sanskrit originated languages such as Bangla and Hindi in mind.
+Here we see how this model performs on English which is very different from Bangla in terms of structure.
 We experiment on an English spelling error dataset published by \citet{English_data}.
 The training set consists of 1.6 million sentences.
 The authors created a confusion set consisting of 109K misspelled-correct word pairs for 17K popular English words.
 20\% of the words of the training set have been converted to spelling error based on this confusion set.
 The authors created BEA-60K test set from BEA-2019 shared task consisting of natural English spelling errors.
 The best correction rate achieved by the authors was around 80\% using LSTM based ELMo model, whereas \textit{BSpell} has achieved a correction rate of 86.2\%.
 We have also experimented with \textit{BERT\_Base} model on this test set where we have used byte pair encoding as word representation. \textit{BERT\_Base} has achieved an error correction rate of 85.6\%.
-It is clear that \textit{BSpell} and \textit{BERT\_Base} do not have that much difference in performance when it comes to English compared to Bengali and Hindi.
-Although \textit{BSpell} achieves impressive result in English spelling correction, its design is more suited for Sanskrit originated languages such as Bengali and Hindi.
+It is clear that \textit{BSpell} and \textit{BERT\_Base} do not have that much difference in performance when it comes to English compared to Bangla and Hindi.